yrigaudeau/Re-Troop/README.md

 # Re:Troop v0.10.3

+## About this branch

+Re:Troop listen for socket connection on port 42123.
+The data received is a raw string containing a json object like the one below.

 ## About this fork

 Re:Troop is a fork of Troop which add the ability to control players through HTTP requests using a Flask REST server.